On the action of relatively irreducible automorphisms on their train tracks: Co-compactness of the Min-Set

 Note that by Proposition~\ref{weakns}, the first and second points imply that

 Consider a cylinder $C$ in $X$, with stabiliser $H=\stab_G(C)$.
-We note that $H$ is a free factor of $G$ and $\phi^s$ induces an irreducible automorphism of $H$.
-In fact, there the restriction of $f^s$ induces a train track representative of $\phi^s$ with primitive transition matrix.
+We note that $H$ is a free factor of $G$ and $[\phi^s]$ induces by restriction an automorphism class $[\phi_H^s]$ of $H$.
+Also, $\G$ induces a free factor system $\HH$ of $H$.
+The restriction of $f^s$ induces a train track representative of $[\phi^s_H]$ with primitive transition matrix.
+Moreover, $[\phi_H^s]$ is $\HH$-irreducible: $f$ permutes the forests $X_i$, and if $f^s$ shows an invariant free factor system on $H$, this can be translated to others $\stab_G(C')$ by iterating $f$, and so producing a global free factor system which is $[\phi]$-invariant, which cannot exist because $[\phi]$ is irreducible.
+In Particular, Theorem~\ref{CocompactnessPrimitive} applies to $[\phi_H^s]$.

-Then, for each of the $G$-trees above, we may form the minimal invariant $H$ subtree.
-We denote this invariant subtree with a subscript, $H$, namely $Y_{i,H}^{+\infty}$.